VRazgaitis/VRazgaitis/README.md

 ## Hi there 👋
-My name is Vaidas, and I'm a recovering structural engineer 🏗️
+> My name is Vaidas, and I'm an AI Engineer building production-grade agentic systems for automated home design.

-> I started coding while designing architectural projects at ARUP in NYC - skyscrapers, bustling international airports, and arts and cultural landmarks.
-I later transitioned into a full-stack SWE at Nordic Structures in Montréal, and finished an MS in Computer Science at the University of Chicago.
+>

-Curently, I'm building [march.fit](https://march.fit), a global fitness leaderboard challenge (Strava-Twitter hybrid), and working as an AI Engineer at Higharc, a cloud based platform for home builders.
+> I have a background in structural engineering and architecture (ARUP → Nordic Structures), now focused on AI/ML, full-stack web development, and MLOps.

 <figure>
   <picture>